rschick/cloud-chat/README.md

 - first use experience: search for users on map
 - small screen responsive layout
 - github actions, deploy to prod
-- refactor backend to use typescript and a data layer
+- refactor backend to add types and a data layer
 - handle errors when fetching data/state
-- go to user conversation if it exists when clicking on user